SteeltoeOSS/steeltoe-site/source/docs/steeltoe-connectors.html.markdown

 ```

 ### 3.0 RabbitMQ
-This connector simplifies using the [RabbitMQ Client](https://www.rabbitmq.com/tutorials/tutorial-one-dotnet.html) in an application running on CloudFoundry.
+This connector simplifies using the [RabbitMQ Client](https://www.rabbitmq.com/tutorials/tutorial-one-dotnet.html) in an application running on Cloud Foundry.
 You probably will want some understanding of how to use it before proceeding to use the connector.

 The source code for this connector can be found [here](https://github.com/SteeltoeOSS/Connectors).

 #### 3.1 Quick Start

-This quick start consists of using an ASP.NET Core sample application which illustrates how to use the Steeltoe Rabbit Connector for connecting to a RabbitMQ service on CloudFoundry.
+This quick start consists of using an ASP.NET Core sample application which illustrates how to use the Steeltoe Rabbit Connector for connecting to a RabbitMQ service on Cloud Foundry.

 Specifically it shows how to use a `RabbitMQ.Client` to send and receive messages on the bound RabbitMQ service.